home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Zigbee Coordinator adapter migration inside ZHA

-To easily migrate from a Zigbee Coordinator radio adapter to another Zigbee Coordinator adapter you can use the config flow for radio migration that is built into the Zigbee Home Automation (ZHA) integration UI.
-That is, you want to seamlessly migrate from the old Zigbee Coordinator radio adapter that you are already using in the ZHA integration to a new Zigbee Coordinator radio adapter.
+To easily migrate from a Zigbee Coordinator radio adapter to another Zigbee Coordinator adapter you can use the "migrate radio" config flow that is built into the Zigbee Home Automation (ZHA) integration UI.

+This migration feature is meant to make it easy to seamlessly migrate from the old Zigbee Coordinator radio adapter hardware that you are already using in the ZHA integration to a newer or other type of Zigbee Coordinator radio adapter inside the ZHA integration.

 Prerequisites:
-- Your old Zigbee Coordinator radio adapter used in the ZHA integration need to be of radio type ezsp (Silicon Labs EmberZnet), znp (Texas Instruments Z-Stack ZNP), or deCONZ (ConBee/RaspBee from dresden elektronik).
+- Your old Zigbee Coordinator radio adapter used in the ZHA integration needs to be of radio type "ezsp" (Silicon Labs EmberZnet), "znp" (Texas Instruments Z-Stack ZNP), or "deconz" (ConBee/RaspBee from dresden elektronik).
-  - If your old Zigbee Coordinator is a deCONZ (ConBee/RaspBee) radio adapter then you also need to make sure that is already running [firmware 0x26700700 (from 2021-08-18)](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Firmware-Changelog) or later before migrating.
+  - If your old Zigbee Coordinator is a ConBee/RaspBee radio adapter (e.i. of "deconz" radio type) then you first need to make sure that is already been upgraded to [firmware 0x26700700 (from 2021-08-18)](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Firmware-Changelog) or later before migrating (or else the ZHA integration will not be able to perform the backup needed for migration).

-The radio migration flow can be found in the Home Assistant's UI under "Settings" -> "Devices & Services", select "CONFIGURE" on the Zigbee Home Assistant (ZHA) integration.
+The "migrate radio" config flow can be found in the Home Assistant's UI under "Settings" -> "Devices & Services", select "CONFIGURE" on the Zigbee Home Assistant (ZHA) integration.

 1. Inside the ZHA integration, under "Network Settings", select "MIGRATE RADIO".
 2. "Reconfigure ZHA" will start, informing that ZHA will start and asking if you want to continue, select "SUBMIT".